10 Beautiful Kimono from the Victoria & Albert Museum Collection

 A child’s visit first to a Shinto shrine, about 30 days after birth, marked an important rite of passage when parents would thank the gods and a priest would pray for the baby’s health and happiness.
 Infant boys would wear kimono with motifs symbolic of achievement and strength.
 In the 1930s, sometimes contemporary nationalistic images replaced the traditional samurai ones.
 This kimono features a design of battleships that reference Japan’s aggressive expansion in East Asia.
 It would have symbolically wrapped the young child in wishes for both his own and the nation’s future.

 This beautiful kimono is decorated with an autumnal motif of rabbits playing among flowers and grasses by the light of a moon which shines softly down from the shoulder of the garment.
 The design has been created using a free-hand resist dyeing technique with special touches, such as the faces and ears of the rabbits, in silk embroidery.
 The ground fabric has been woven with a motif of clouds to suggest a night sky.
 Geisha may have worn this kimono.

-Rabbits only drive on forward and don’t step back, people considered them lucky as a symbol of advancement.
+Because rabbits only drive on forward and don’t step back, people considered them lucky as a symbol of advancement.
 Also, the rabbit as a symbol of cleverness and self-devotion appears in myths.
 In the old days, it was a symbol of spring.